Part of CNS 7.1 / GCTS: Grounded Chiral Tensor Synthesis

 $$ \delta(X) = d_{\mathcal{T},\mathcal{A}}(X, G(S(X))) $$

-A fluent narrative can still have high chirality if its logical or access structure falls apart under grounding.
+A fluent narrative can have high chirality if its logical or access structure falls apart under grounding.
+In GCTS, chirality is a diagnostic residual:

 • graph chirality, based on edge-incidence differences between claim graphs;